A mixture of vinegar and rubbing alcohol in some cases can be used to remove acrylic nails.

 - Next, you need to oil up your nails with oil, any type can work you can even use vegetable oil if you want.

 - Finally, you can proceed to use a tweezer, a cuticle pusher, or any small flat object to push under the acrylic nails and then gently lift them up.

-Now, this method will have varying success, it depends on the type of acrylic used and the chemicals that were used during the application process.
+Now, this method will have varying success, it depends on the method of acrylic application used such as whether you used a fake nail and the chemicals that were used during the application process.